fredemmott/fredemmott.github.io/blog/_posts/2022-05-31-in-game-overlays.markdown

 ## Overlays with SteamVR

-This is where things get better: Valve saw the need for third-party overlays -perhaps due to their experience with the non-VR Steam overlay - and made it a built-in feature of SteamVR/OpenVR:
+This is where things get better: Valve saw the need for third-party overlays - perhaps due to their experience with the non-VR Steam overlay - and made it a built-in feature of SteamVR/OpenVR:

 ![The game and overlay are separate processes, independently talking to SteamVR via OpenVR](/assets/images/2022-05-overlays/steamvr.svg)